Shippable/docs/sources/deploy/deployment-methods-overview.md

 For such scenarios, the Replace deployment strategy is appropriate.
 This strategy essentially deletes your existing running tasks / services / deployment objects before updating your service.

+To configure blue-green deployments, read the [Replace deployments](/deploy/deployment-method-replace) doc.

 <a name="parallel"></a>
-## Parallel deployments

-A multiple container application can be comprised of multiple manifest jobs, with each manifest job defining a component of the application.
-When multiple manifests are deployed with the same **deploy** job, deployments can take a long time to complete.
-This is because manifests are deployed serially by default.
+## Deploying multiple containers in parallel

+If your **deploy** job is deploying multiple manifests, it deploys them serially by default.
+This can take a long time, especially for a large number of manifests.

-You can greatly speed up deployments for multiple manifests by using a `Parallel` deploy strategy, where all manifest deployments are kicked off in parallel.
+You can greatly speed up deployments for multiple manifests by configuring deployments to be kicked off in parallel.

 Depending on how many manifests you're deploying, you should notice a significant difference in deployment times by using this option, however this can make the resulting logs a bit more difficult to sift through, since each manifest will be writing results at the same time.

+**You can deploy manifests in parallel regardless of the deployment method (blue-green/upgrade/replace) you're using.**

+To configure parallel deployments, read the [Deploying manifests in parallel](/deploy/deployment-method-parallel) doc.

 ## Ask questions on Chat